Feed-dev/Library-chat/README.md

 and Ollama to deploy dolphin-llama3:8b locally for unrestricted chat with your private vectorized library.
 The system is designed to answer questions based on a given context, which is retrieved from the Pinecone index.
 To set up a pinecone index from pdf books u can look at my other project: "Pdf-extraction-to-vector-storage".
+I added a "talk to pdf" & "search pdf library" script with gradio ui, as a bonus.

 ## Features